 After exploring the capital for 24 hours, I was more than ready for a weekend by the sea.
 Suntanning on a beach chair with a cocktail in hand was at the top of my mind.
 Even though I ended up spending hours at various beaches, it was Budva Old Town that captivated me.

-Recommended reading: For even more about Budva, check out posts by other travel bloggers, including The Blonde Gypsy who penned How to Spend a Day in Budva, Montenegro and Tuula Vintage, who showcases tons stunning of Budva photos in her Budva Travel Diary.
+Recommended reading: For even more about Budva, check out this post by travel blogger, The Blonde Gypsy who penned How to Spend a Day in Budva, Montenegro.

 Around 2,500 years old, Budva’s one of the oldest settlements along the Adriatic sea in Montenegro.
 Throughout its turbulent history, Budva was occupied by the Greeks, Romans, and Byzantines, was later sacked by the Saracens, and reigned over by a number of Doclean kings and other Serbian and Zetan aristocrats.
 Later the Venetians arrived and ruled the city for around 400 years.
 To fight off Ottoman conquest, they built the three meter thick limestone walls that surround the old town, including several towers, a citadel, and several fortified gates.
 In 1797, control of the city fell briefly to the Habsburg Monarchy, Russia, and then France before being ceded to the Austro Empire.
 Their rule lasted until the end of WWI when Budva became part of the Kingdom of Yugoslavia.
 In WWII, the town was annexed by Italy, but after being liberated by the end of the war, it was consolidated into the Socialist Federal Republic of Yugoslavia.
 Montenegro finally gained independence in 2006, with Budva being the mainstay of the country’s tourism.